 - Funeral bonds

-There are a number of different components to consider when arranging a funeral, which vary greatly in terms of cost, depending on the service providers and each can have a great impact on the final bill.
+There are a number of different components to consider when arranging a funeral, which will vary the cost depending on the service providers and each can have a great impact on the final bill.
 The cost of organising a wake is another expense that is often forgotten.
 Some of the typical costs of a funeral arrangement often include:

 - Casket or coffin

 - Grave marker

 - Celebrant or clergy fees